 We were first appointed as auditors of the Group on 19 December 2019 by an Extraordinary Meeting of shareholders.
+Our appointment has been renewed annually by shareholder resolution representing a total period of uninterrupted engagement appointment of two years.

 Consistency of the Additional Report to the Audit Committee